MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.PanAndZoom.md

 ---

-# VisWebPageSettings.PanAndZoom Property (Visio Save As Web)
+# VisWebPageSettings.PanAndZoom property (Visio Save As Web)

 Determines whether the  **Pan and Zoom** control for zooming in and out of the page is displayed in a webpage.
 Read/write.